SumoLogic/terraform-sumologic-sumo-logic-monitor/README.md

 You can also define these values in `terraform.tfvars`.
 #### Optional Prerequisites

-Sumo Logic alerts can be configured in a folder.
+Sumo Logic monitors can be configured in a folder.

 Configure the monitor folder resource as below: